 Hi there!
-I’m a Ph.D. student in the Statistical Signal Inference (SSigInf) Group at the University of Cambridge.
+I’m a Ph.D. student in the Probabilistic Systems, Information, and Inference Group at the University of Cambridge.
 I hold a BA and an MEng in Information and Computer Engineering, also from Cambridge.

 My research focuses on statistical signal processing and machine learning methods for audio and music processing, including high-resolution time-frequency analysis, music transcription, beat tracking, and signal decomposition.

-I’m also interested in multi-object tracking and deep learning–based hierarchical generative models for music visualisation and composition.
+I’m also interested in multi-object tracking and deep learning–based hierarchical generative models for music visualisation.

 Authors: J. M. Cozens and S. J. Godsill